10 Top Tender and Bid Writing Courses

 Formed in 2009 by Dave Thornton with the specific purpose of providing bid and tender support to organisations, Thornton & Lowe offer an Introduction to Bidding course, which you may want to take a look at; especially if you currently have limited experience in writing bids for the public sector.
 The course is a 1 day one, and among other things, its outcomes include gaining an understanding of the process involved in public sector procurement, how to find opportunities to bid for, becoming contract ready, developing a strong Pre-Qualification Questionnaire (PQQ) response, and how to use feedback on bids to improve when submitting future bids.

 A couple of upcoming courses are in Manchester on 13th September, and the other is in London on 26th October.
 An early bird discount is available for up to 1 month before the course, which is £265.50 + VAT, or a regular price of £295 + VAT.
+Take a look at their bid training courses to get a better understanding of what they cover and where they can help.

 Based in Woking and founded by Marcus Eden-Ellis, Bid Perfect has experience of working with all sizes of businesses from small ones to large global corporates in helping them improve their bid submissions.
 The company also offers various training opportunities in bid writing, one of which is a 2 day Bid Skills open course.
 Numerous areas of bid writing are covered over the two days.